derzz/cs246-notes/CS 246 Notes/Random Questions to Test Yourself.md

 	if(*it == 5) v.erase(it);
 }
 ```
-- What vector function will erase
+- What vector function will put a value back at the end of the vector?
+What function will remove the last element in the vector?
+What will be in `vector<int> v(4, 5); `?
-- Create a decorator and implement the missing portions for Pizza given the following information and UML Diagram:
+- Create a decorator and implement the missing portions for Pizza given the following UML Diagram:
 ```cpp
 class Pizza{
 public: